KlickyMao/emqx-enterprise-docs-en/config.rst

 ..
 NOTE:: default rules allow only local user to subscribe to '$SYS/#' and '#'

-After EMQ X receives MQTT clients' PUBLISH or SUBSCRIBE requests, it matches the ACL rules one by one till it hits, and return 'allow' or 'deny'.
+After EMQ X receives MQTT clients' PUBLISH or SUBSCRIBE packets, it matches the ACL rules one by one till it hits, and return 'allow' or 'deny'.

 Cache of ACL Rule
 -----------------